daenamkim/body-diet-matrix/README.md

 ### Show result

-Once barcode is detected, it will show English nutrition Facts.
+Once barcode is detected, it will show English nutrition facts.

 ![Result in English](./readme/result-en.png)